Current Operating Hours-

 History of the South Wood County Historical Museum Building

 On the site of Isaac’s boyhood home, Anton Billmeyer built Shadowlawn for Isaac Witter in 1907.
-The house was built on grounds consisting of 230 feet of frontage on Third Street and 230 feet of frontage on the Wisconsin River.
+The house was built on grounds consisting of 230 feet of frontage on Third Street and 230 feet on the Wisconsin River.

 In 1947, Isaac’s brother-in-law, George W. Mead, purchased the Witter home and grounds for $15,000.00 and presented it to the city to house the T.B.
 Scott Public Library, which opened in 1948.